echofrost38/echofrost38/README.md

 - 👯 I’m looking to collaborate on large scale application
 - 🤔 I’m looking for help with open source projects
 - 💬 Ask me about the React and Angular
-- ⚡ Fun fact: I started coding at 9 years old.
+- ⚡ Fun fact: I started coding when i was 9 years old.